jordymeow/ai-engine/readme.txt

 == Description ==

 With AI Engine, create a ChatGPT-like chatbot (or many of them, with different features and behaviors), generate content, images, quickly suggest titles and excerpts, track your OpenAI usage stats, and much more!
-Then explore the AI Playground to try out a variety of AI tools like translation, correction, SEO, suggestion, etc. There is also an internal API so other plugins can tap into its capabilities.
+Then explore the AI Playground to try out a variety of AI tools like translation, correction, SEO, suggestion, WooCommerce product fields, etc. There is also an internal API so other plugins can tap into its capabilities.
 We'll be adding even more AI tools and features to the AI Engine based on your feedback!

 Official website: [AI Engine](https://meowapps.com/ai-engine/).